 Schweitzer Mountain Resort is the biggest ski resort in Idaho and Washington with 2,900 acres, more than more famous Sun Valley at 2,100.
 Schweitzer is also beautiful – in heart of the Selkirk Mountains overlooking Lake Pend Oreille, the Rocky Mountains extending into northern Idaho’s panhandle – just 50 miles to Canada and Schweitzer’s sister resort Whitewater in Nelson BC.
 Schweizer has been acquired by Alterra, and its an IKON Pass ski resort.
 See photos of skiing Schweitzer in Idaho.

 On the back side Outback Bowl offers a plethora of steeps and groomers in an entirely different alpine aspect.
 Stella six-passenger chair, Idaho’s only six pack, serves more moderately pitched groomed runs peppered with a few fun glades in a protected pocket, while the Snow Ghost Double climbs 1,900’ vertical bringing you to steeps and expert chutes, along with the resort’s longest run – 2.5 mile Little Blue Run reached by a short summit T Bar.
 Schweitzer’s lower mountain Musical Chair area, below the Lakeside Base Lodge, offers a gently sloped learning area for beginners.

-We dubbed Schweitzer the Lake Tahoe of Idaho for its beautiful panoramic views .
+Schweitzer is the Lake Tahoe of Idaho (according to us) for its beautiful panoramic views .
 On a clear day you can see as far as Montana, Washington, The Canadian Rockies and most impressively Lake Pend Oreille (ear lobe in French – named for it shape) – the spectacular lake that spreads below and sparkles in the sunlight, spectacular at sunrise and sunset.